Benjamin Buck, PhD

 Acting Instructor, Department of Psychiatry and Behavioral Sciences, University of Washington

-Benjamin Buck, Ph.D., is an Acting Instructor in the Department of Psychiatry and Behavioral Sciences at the University of Washington.
-His research is focused on (1) developing innovative mHealth assessments and interventions for schizophrenia-spectrum disorders and cross-diagnostic persecutory ideation, as well as (2) “engagement mHealth,” or the development of mobile health interventions that increase the likelihood that underserved populations present to and receive evidence-based treatment, with a particular focus on young adults at risk for psychosis and their families.
-His research is supported by a 2019 NARSAD Young Investigator Award from the Brain and Behavior Research Foundation.
+Ben Buck, Ph.D., is the Clinical Training Lead in the Behavioral Research in Technology and Engineering (BRiTE) Center, as well as an Acting Instructor in the Department of Psychiatry and Behavioral Sciences at the University of Washington.
+His research is focused on developing mHealth assessments and interventions for schizophrenia-spectrum disorders and cross-diagnostic persecutory ideation.
+His work has a particular focus on developing mHealth interventions that can be delivered remotely to individuals at risk of psychosis and their family caregivers to promote treatment seeking and reduce duration of untreated illness.
+His work is supported by a 2019 NARSAD Young Investigator Award from the Brain and Behavior Research Foundation and a K23 Mentored Patient-Oriented Research Career Development Award (K23MH122504) from NIMH.

-In addition to his program of research and clinical work, Dr. Buck is committed to clinical supervision and training.
-He is currently leading the development of one of the first clinical training sequences designed for frontline clinicians integrating mHealth into community mental health.
-He has been recognized as a clinical trainer, as when an outgoing graduate student, he was the first-ever student winner of UNC’s David Galinsky Award, an honor recognizing excellence in clinical supervision that had previously only ever been won by faculty.
-He is currently active in providing supervision in CBT to third-year psychiatry residents at UW.
+In addition to his program of research, Dr. Buck is committed to clinical supervision and training.
+He is currently leading one of the first clinical training sequences for community mental health clinicians learning to serve as mHealth support specialists for clients with serious mental illness.
+He has been previously recognized as a clinical trainer, as he was the first-ever student winner of UNC’s David Galinsky Award, an honor recognizing excellence in clinical supervision that had previously only ever been won by faculty.
+He is active in providing supervision in cognitive behavior therapy to third-year psychiatry residents at UW.